 The spring and fall season are eight game seasons.
 In the event of rain, cancelled games are not usually rescheduled unless they are games that affect season standings in the older age groups.

 Rain does not automatically cancel a soccer game.
 We only cancel games in the event of lightning or when continued play will cause damage to the fields.
 Sometimes morning games are cancelled, but not afternoon games.
 Best practice – show up for your games.
-A MSA Board Member makes these decisions at each complex.
-Call your Vice-Commissioner or the Commissioner to find out the status of the day’s games.
-You can also check our web site.
+All delays or cancellations will be posted.

 Do we have to play in a tournament?

-No!
-Participation in a tournament is strictly optional and is up to each individual team.
+No, participation in a tournament is strictly optional and is up to each individual team.
 Just about every recreational tournament allows for guest players to cover these situations.
 However, you MUST invite each existing team member to attend the tournament.
 If a player chooses not to attend a particular tournament, you may then pick up guest players.
 At no time may a team go above their maximum allowable roster size.
-To determine the maximum roster size, multiply the number of players on the field during a game times 2.
+To determine the maximum roster size, multiply the number of players on the field during a game times two.